- Year built

 - 6

-229 East 29th Street is a prewar cooperative in the Kips Bay / Rose Hill pocket between Second and Third Avenues, best known for an unusually liberal policy framework.
+229 East 29th Street is a prewar cooperative in the Kips Bay / Rose Hill pocket between Second and Third Avenues, best known for a liberal policy framework.
 It is frequently described as a "co-op with condo rules": some apartments trade without board approval, subletting is liberal, and pied-à-terre and co-purchase arrangements are welcomed — flexibility that separates it from the typical NYC cooperative.

 For buyers who want the pricing of a co-op with a fraction of the usual restriction, the building is a distinctive option.
 The 1940 prewar bones deliver high ceilings, hardwood floors, and large windows.